The agri-food sector, an essential pillar of the global economy, is currently at a crossroads, facing unprecedented challenges.

 The agri-food sector is constantly affected by major fluctuations in raw material costs.

-adverse weather conditions, health crises affecting crops and livestock, as well as geopolitical tensions that may arise.
+These fluctuations are generally influenced by a variety of external factors, such as adverse weather conditions, health crises affecting crops and livestock, as well as geopolitical tensions that may arise.

 In 2023, the industry recorded considerable cost increases, including a 57% for energyand 29% for agricultural raw materialsThis exacerbated the pressure on producers’ margins.